future-proof-iot/CertFC/isolation/README.md

 # Isolation proof (Certirbpf ensures the sandboxing property)

+*NB: The isolation proof only works on the commits before 2022-03-03, the ongoing modification will destroy the isolation proof.
+We plan to complete the simulation proof firstly and then add a new invariant called verifier_inv in order to prove the isolation property.
+The new invariant will be abandoned only when a verified rbpf verifier is done*

 This folder is used to prove the isolation property of the proof model (rbpf-coq interpreter).

 *using the make command: `make isolation`*